Privacy and Technology Law Fellowship

 We are seeking applications from candidates who have:

-• a JD (or equivalent international degree or U.S. LL.M.);
+• a JD (or equivalent international degree or U.S. LLM);

 • a strong academic background;

-• a defined research project broadly situated in the field of privacy and technology law, which also includes AI and data security;
+• a defined research project broadly situated in the field of privacy and technology law, which includes AI and data security;

 • a desire to gain experience as a law teacher and scholar; and